Duration of intended period of stay

 5. Apply for Your Child to be Found Eligible for Immigration to the United States as an Orphan

-After you finalize the adoption or gain legal custody for purposes of emigration and adoption in Japan, USCIS must determine whether the child meets the definition of an orphan under U.S. immigration law in order for the child to immigrate to the United States.
+After you finalize the adoption in Japan, USCIS must determine whether the child meets the definition of an orphan under U.S. immigration law in order for the child to immigrate to the United States.
 You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative.
 At the time you file your Form I-600 petition, the adjudicating officer will determine whether the UAA applies or if your case is UAA grandfathered.
 For more information on UAA grandfathering and transition cases, please see Universal Accreditation Act of 2012.
 Unless an exception applies, you must identify a primary provider in your case and the adjudicating officer may ask for the name and contact information of the primary provider if not provided in your Form I-600 petition.
 This information is required and, without it, your Form I-600 petition cannot be approved.

 If you have an approved, valid Form I-600A, Application for Advance Processing of an Orphan Petition, you may file your Form I-600 petition either in the United States with USCIS or in person at the U.S.Embassy in Tokyo.

 When a Form I-600 petition is adjudicated by USCIS in the United States, the consular section in Tokyo must complete a Form I-604, Determination on Child for Adoption (sometimes informally referred to as an orphan determination), to verify the child’s orphan status.
 When a Form I-600 petition is adjudicated by an international USCIS office, USCIS generally completes the Form I-604 determination.